3 Benefits and Barriers to Behavioral Health Integration

 Under a patient-centered care model, care teams work with and provide more than traditional medical treatment by developing a comprehensive, specific care plan involving mental health and social needs.

 For this type of care to be effective, patients must become partners with their health care providers.
-Active collaboration and shared decision making between patients, families, and providers is key.
+Active collaboration and shared decision-making between patients, families, and providers are key.